DataDog/hiring-engineers/answers.md

 ## Level 1 - Collecting Data

 I setup various VMs while solving this challenge.
 I did this to get better acquainted with the process of installing and configuring Agents and Integrations, and also to see how the Dashboard changed when setting up multiple hosts.
-This presented some interesting problems of its own, which I will explain at the end of this section.
+This presented some interesting problems of its own, leading to some bonus troubleshooting regarding real hostnames and those set in the `datadog.conf` file.

 ### Bonus Question: What is an Agent?